 Buffett Says Pay-Disclosure Rules Can Hurt Investors

-Executives who find that their colleagues are paid more may become jealous and press for higher awards, Buffett said today at Berkshire’s annual meeting in Omaha, Nebraska, where the company is based.
+Managers who find that their colleagues make more may become jealous and press for higher awards, Buffett said yesterday at the annual meeting of his Berkshire Hathaway Inc. (BRK/A) in Omaha, Nebraska.

-“That’s a good reason for us not publishing the salaries of, say, our top 10 managers,” the billionaire said.
+“That’s a good reason for us not publishing the salaries of, say, our top 10 managers,” Buffett said.
 “It’s very seldom that publishing compensation accomplishes much for the shareholders.”

-Buffett was responding to a question about whether the company would disclose the pay of more executives.
-Publicly traded U.S. companies are required to reveal certain compensation information in filings with the Securities and Exchange Commission, and insurance regulators collect pay data in some states.
+Buffett was responding to a question about whether Berkshire, where he’s chairman and chief executive officer, would disclose the pay of more executives.
+Publicly traded U.S. companies must reveal certain compensation information in filings with the Securities and Exchange Commission, and some state insurance regulators collect pay data.

-“No CEO looks at a proxy statement and comes away saying, ‘I should be paid less,’” he said. less,’” Buffett said.
-“American shareholders are paying a significant price because they get to look at that proxy statement each year.
+“No CEO looks at a proxy statement and comes away saying, ‘I should be paid less,’’ Buffett said. ‘‘American shareholders are paying a significant price because they get to look at that proxy statement each year.’’